-Kim and Patsy Varriano were concerned about their son’s elbow discomfort, and brought him in for an initial consultation with David Stone, MD, a primary care physician at UPMC Sports Medicine.
-Dr. Stone concluded that the pain was caused by overuse, and referred the Varriano family to his UPMC Sports Medicine colleague, Volker Musahl, MD, an orthopaedic surgeon.
+Charlie’s parents, Kim and Patsy, were concerned about their son’s elbow discomfort and brought him in for an initial consultation with a primary care sports medicine physician at UPMC Sports Medicine.
+The doctor concluded that the pain was caused by overuse and referred the family to his UPMC Sports Medicine colleague, Volker Musahl, MD, an orthopaedic surgeon.
 Dr. Musahl diagnosed Charlie with osteochondritis dissecans, a joint disorder that affects mostly adolescents.

 Dr. Musahl’s first course of action was to get a complete medical history, along with an MRI of Charlie’s elbow.

-“He really explained everything easily and in terms we could understand,” says Patsy Varriano, Charlie’s father.
+“He really explained everything easily and in terms we could understand,” says Patsy, Charlie’s father.
 “We felt very comfortable with Dr. Musahl.”

 On Sept.
 30, 2011, Charlie underwent elbow surgery.
 Dr. Musahl removed cartilage from Charlie’s knee, which he used to repair and fortify the elbow.
 After surgery, Charlie rested his elbow.
 Following his doctor’s orders, he didn’t move the arm for three weeks.

 Then, eager to get back on the field, Charlie immediately began rehabilitation at UPMC Sports Medicine.
-He worked with physical therapist Tara Ridge three times a week, on a regimen of exercises, until he regained strength and mobility.
+He worked with his physical therapist three times a week, on a regimen of exercises, until he regained strength and mobility.